Taxi1500: A Multilingual Dataset for Text Classification in 1500 Languages: Failure analysis

 \subsection{Data annotation}

-We choose Amazon Mechanical Turk (mTruk) to conduct data annotation because of the availability of a large number of native English speakers.
-Besides, its usage is well documented with many online tutorials for building annotation projects.
-Below we provide some analysis of our failure when using Amazon mTurk.
+We choose Amazon Mechanical Turk (MTurk) for data annotation because of the availability of a large number of native English speakers.
+Besides, its usage is well documented in online tutorials for building annotation projects.

-First, \textbf{previous labels that are not well designed} can be seen as a reason leading to imbalanced data.
-Precisely, some topics have very few verses of the 31,133 verses in total.
-Second, \textbf{a limit budget} restricts the number of verses we upload for annotation, and we submit only a subset of the New Testament.
-If the budget is sufficient for the entire New Testament, we can potentially obtain a more balanced dataset through downsampling.
-Last but not least, \textbf{crowdsource workers without theology knowledge} could also be an important reason for the failure.
-Some workers provide feedback that the verse classification task is hard for them even though they are native speakers of English.
-This testifies to our assumption that theological knowledge is necessary for constructing an evaluation dataset based on the Bible. \\

-Based on our experience, we conclude some \textbf{Amazon Mechanical Turk tips} as follows: i).
-Although the lowest payment for every HIT is 0.01 US dollars, workers seldom do the task for the minimum payment.
-It is recommended to set a higher payment if possible. ii) It is not advisable to reject HITs if the requester is new to mTurk, lest the requester's approval rate drops significantly, which will attract fewer workers. iii).
-It is recommended to contact workers who contribute to the project and ask for feedback.
+Based on our experience, we provide some tips based on our failure when using Amazon MTurk as follows: \begin{enumerate} \item Although the lowest payment for every HIT is 0.01 US dollars, workers seldom do the task for the minimum payment.
+It is recommended to set a higher payment if possible. \item It is not advisable to reject HITs if the requester is new to MTurk, lest the requester's approval rate drops significantly, which will attract fewer workers. \item Clear instruction and a qualification test prior to permitting workers to annotate are strongly recommended for high-quality data. \item It is better to test with a smaller batch first before uploading all data for annotation because there can be errors in the instruction or the data submitted. \item Workers may have valuable opinions about the task and it is a good idea to contact them for feedback. \end{enumerate}